progmaticltd/homebox/docs/email-access-monitoring.md

     rbl_malus: 40
 ```

-### Connection from an IP address blacklisted by fail2ban
+### IP addresses blacklisted by fail2ban

 If an IP address has been before blacklisted by fail2ban, a score of 10 will be added per blacklist.
 So, if an IP
 address has been banned 5 time in the last log file, the score will be 50 points.

-This is safe to make sure a brute force attack against your email account is rejected, even if the password has been
+This is a safeguard to ensure a brute force attack against your email account is rejected, even if the password has been
 found.

 #### Customisation

-If you are having troubles with this, you can change the fail2ban score to another value, or even to 0 to disable it
+If you want to tune this, you can change the fail2ban score to another value, or even to 0 to disable it
 entirely:

 ```yaml